sparrovv/go-recreation-ground/mdprev/README.md

 # mdprev

-Preview your markdown files in the browser with the github flavoured syntax.
+Preview your markdown files in the browser with the github flavoured CSS and syntax.

 ```
 mdprev markdown_file.md
 ```

+This will open your default browser and show the markdown file.

+`mdprev` also listens for changes and updates HTML.

 ### TODOs:

-- An option to open only the file without running the server
+- Open mdprev with random port.
+- Open mdprev in the background and listen for websocket connection close to terminate itself.